 Involvement in student organizations is an important part of college life.
 This involvement allows students the opportunity to meet peers with similar interests, develop leadership skills, and build a resume and network for employment after graduation.
-Listed below are Student Organizations found in or associated with the College of Education and Human Services (COEHS).
+Listed below are Student Organizations found in or associated with the School of Education.

 HESA is the student organization for the graduate students in the Department of Educational Administration and Higher Education (EAHE) at Southern Illinois University Carbondale.
 The purpose of this RSO is to enhance the professional education of the membership outside of the classroom, assistantships, and internships.
 Advisor: Dr. Saran Donahoo, email@example.com

 The Illinois Art Education Association (IAEA) is a student-managed professional organization dedicated to the enlightenment and advancement of future, current, and retired art educators in the Southern Illinois region.
 IAEA provides workshops, conferences, and preparatory experiences in the professional art education community.
 The SIU student chapter of the IAEA promotes art advocacy, professional development, and leadership opportunities in the visual art education profession.
 Advisor: Sally Gradel, firstname.lastname@example.org

 Kappa Delta Pi is an international honor society in Education founded to foster excellence in education and promote fellowship among those dedicated to teaching.
 The SIU Chapter is sited in the Office of Teacher Education.
 For more information please call 618-453-2354 or contact Angel Suthard, email@example.com.
 More >>